Charl0tte19/SAGE-Defense-for-Federated-Learning/README.md

-    acc_between_SAGE_and_FL.ipynb            # jupyter notebook for drawing accuracy attacker_in_each_group.ipynb             # jupyter notebook for drawing amount of attackers assigned to each subset in each group avg_attacker_in_each_group.ipynb         # jupyter notebook for drawing average amount of attackers assigned to each subset in each group
+    acc_between_SAGE_and_FL.ipynb            # jupyter notebook for drawing accuracy attacker_in_each_group.ipynb             # jupyter notebook for drawing amount of attackers assigned to each subset in each group avg_attacker_in_each_group.ipynb         # jupyter notebook for drawing average amount of attackers assigned to each subset in each group read.sh                                  # creating some required *.txt of SAGE for drawing the result charts read_origin.sh                           # creating some required *.txt of typical FL for drawing the result charts
 ```